AlgebraicWolf/idris2-russel/README.md

 # idris2-russel
-Implementation of Russel paradox in Idris 2 that results in contradiction.
+Implementation of Russel paradox in Idris 2.

 ## Version info
 This proof is known to successfully type-check in Idris 2 0.4.0-2865a70a6.